-One of the natural geographical features of the area that became the city of San Diego was a seasonal stream that rose in the mesa north and east of downtown, flowed through the eastern portion of what became Balboa Park, continued in a southerly direction and emptied in San Diego Bay near what is now the 10th Avenue Marine Terminal.
-The stream became known as Switzer Creek, after a family that operated a farm on its banks near the southern boundary of the park, and the canyon it carved in the mesa east of the park is called Switzer Canyon.
-South of the park, the stream bed ran through the area between 14th and 16th streets, and downtown streets like D Street (now Broadway) and H (Market) Street crossed it on wooden bridges.
+One of the natural geographical features of the area that became the city of San Diego was a seasonal stream that rose in the mesa east of what became Balboa Park.
+After flowing through the park the stream entered what is now the downtown area at 19th Street and ran in a generally southwesterly direction before emptying into San Diego Bay near what is now the 10th Avenue Marine Terminal.
+The stream became known as Switzer Creek, after a family that operated a farm on its banks near the southern boundary of Balboa Park, and the canyon it carved in the mesa east of the park is called Switzer Canyon.
+As San Diego’s population expanded eastward from the bay in the late nineteenth century city streets, including D Street (Broadway) and H (Market) Street, were extended across Switzer Creek over wooden bridges.

 During San Diego’s summers Switzer Creek was normally dry, but winter rainstorms could send enormous amounts of water from its upstream catchment area to the channel running through the city.
 In January 1886 the San Diego Union reported that a cloudburst on the mesa brought a flood of water pouring down through ‘Switzer’s Cañon’ that ‘created consternation among the denizens of the low lands along Fourteenth Street from D Street well down towards the bay’, not a gradual rise but a ‘tumultuous body, with a roar that appalled and a force that tore up the soil and sand and carried boulders and everything before it’.
 The worst damage occurred at H Street, where a house carried away by the flood struck the H Street bridge, tearing it loose and washing it downstream.
 Another storm in December 1889 also washed away a small house in the vicinity of 14th and H streets.
 The house floated several blocks before colliding with another house which was loosened from its foundations but was too large to float away.